chrismlusk/accuraty-templates/README.md

 ### DNN

-To use this template, navigated to the `Portals/_default/Containers` and the `Portals/_default/Skins` folders in your DNN project and create a new folder in each place (use the client abbreviation Accuraty uses elsewhere as the name).
+To use this template, navigate to the `Portals/_default/Containers` and the `Portals/_default/Skins` folders in your DNN project and create a new folder in each place (use the client abbreviation Accuraty uses elsewhere as the name).
 Copy the contents of this template's `containers/` and `skin/` folders into these newly created directories.

 ### WordPress